Czech Republic–Russia relations

-History

 Background

 During the entire medieval period and early modern period, the Czech lands, in the form of Duchy of Bohemia and Kingdom of Bohemia, were aligned with the Catholic Holy Roman Empire and later Austrian Empire.

+Before the Soviet-led invasion in 1968, the Czechs were a predominantly Russophile nation and viewed Russia positively, having seen it as a potential Slavic ally and protector from the German threat since the Czech National Revival in the 19th century.

+1934-1945

 Czechoslovakia recognized the Soviet Union de jure and the countries established diplomatic relations in June 1934.
 On 16 May 1935, the Czechoslovak–Soviet Treaty of Mutual Assistance was signed between the two governments that followed the similar treaty between the USSR and France, which was Czechoslovakia's major ally.

 Following the German occupation of Czechoslovakia and the establishment of the pro-German Slovak state in March 1939, the Soviet Union promptly recognized the new status quo and terminated diplomatic relations with Czech representatives.
 Shortly after the Munich Agreement, many Czechoslovak Communists gained asylum in the Soviet Union, however hundreds of non-communist refugees were sent to labour camps.

+Cold War (1945–1989)

-Following World War II and the USSR-backed pro-Soviet coup d'état in February 1948, Czechoslovakia became part of the Soviet-led Eastern Bloc and was one of the founding members of the Warsaw Pact in May 1955.
+Following World War II pre-war Czechoslovakia was re-established, with the exception of Subcarpathian Ruthenia, which was annexed by the Soviet Union.
+The Czechoslovak parliamentary elections of 1946 were won by the pro-Soviet Czechoslovak communists.
+The pro-Soviet coup d'état in February 1948 resulted in Czechoslovakia becoming part of the Soviet-led Eastern Bloc, and it was one of the founding members of the Warsaw Pact in May 1955.
 In August 1968, in response to the Prague Spring pro-democracy reforms of the Czech government, the Soviet-led invasion re-established the hardline Communist rule by force.
 108 Czechs and Slovaks died and approximately 500 were wounded as a direct result of the invasion.
 This damaged relations between the two countries.
+In 1968–69, Czechoslovakia was turned into a federation of the Czech Socialist Republic and Slovak Socialist Republic.
+However, the centralised political control by the Czechoslovak Communist Party severely limited the effects of federalisation.